Happy New Year from WordPress.com!

 Who were they?

-The most commented on post in 2012 was Why do a PhD?
+The most commented on post in 2013 was Negative data

 These were the 5 most active commenters on this blog: